-Transit Visa & Dummy Ticket: Proof of Onward Travel for Airport Layovers
+Transit Visa Dummy Ticket: Onward Travel Proof for Layovers

 Millions of travelers pass through international airports on connecting flights every day.
 But not everyone can transit freely—many nationalities need a transit visa or must show proof of onward travel even for a brief layover.
 A dummy ticket is a fast, affordable way to prove you have a confirmed onward flight when transiting through strict airports.